Our history

 1996

-FEDECMI was founded by migrants from Michoacán, Mexico residing in the Midwest United States.
+FEDECMI was founded by migrants from Michoacán, Mexico, residing in the Midwestern United States

 2004